subscribe iconSubscribe to Notifications

 Please review the Emergency Orders and Advisory Announcements below in their entirety before heading out on your next fishing trip:

-• Emergency Order 3-KS-U-4-24 closes sport fishing for king salmon in all flowing waters of the Tanana River drainage.
-King salmon may not be targeted and those caught incidentally while fishing for other species may not be removed from the water and must be released immediately.
-In addition, the use of bait is prohibited in all Tanana River tributaries.
+• Emergency Order 3-KS-U-4-24 issued March 26th closed the sport fishery for king salmon in all flowing waters of the Tanana River drainage effective March 28th.
+In addition, the use of bait is prohibited in all Tanana River tributaries through September 30th.

-• Emergency Order 3-NP-U-5-24 reduces the bag and possession limit for northern pike in all lakes and flowing waters of the Minto Flats area to two fish, only one of which may be 30 inches or greater in length.
-This includes all lakes and flowing waters of the Minto Flats area, including the Chatanika and Tolovana River Drainages and Minto Lakes.
-This bag and possession limit reduction for Minto Flats northern pike will remain in effect through Monday, October 14, 2024.
+• Emergency order 3-NP-U-5-24 issued April 30th reduces the bag and possession limit for northern pike in all lakes and flowing waters of the Minto Flats area to two fish - only one of which may be 30 inches or longer, effective from June 1 – October 14.

 For additional information, please contact the ADF&G Fairbanks or Delta Junction offices at 907-459-7228 or 907-895-4632.